Taner-Tun/E-Commerce/README.md

 ## Code formatting

 For code format we installed prettier package from https://prettier.io/ \
-You can type following command in vs code when you want to format or code;\
+You can type following command in vs code when you want to format your code;\
 npx prettier --write .